-My version of fried rice is lightened up, without the fair bit of oil, and a great way to add more veggies into your diet.
+Fried rice is one of the easiest recipes to whip up when you just simply don’t want to cook.
+My version of fried rice is lightened up and a great way to sneak more veggies into your diet.
 I’m not about taking foods away that you love, but more interested in finding ways to revitalize them with a healthy twist.

 Here, we’ll be using riced cauliflower, any vegetables of choice (I like peas, peppers, and carrots), with some sesame oil and shoyu sauce.
 I like to add an egg in, but feel free to omit to make this dish vegan!

 - 1/2 bag riced cauliflower (frozen or fresh - you can also rice your own cauliflower by placing the head in the blender and pulsing until riced)